 *There is much debate over which blues are warm and which are cool.
 While researching this article, I encountered many artists who argued back and forth over whether Ultramarine, in particular, was warm or cool.

-It is a hot topic (sorry 😏), apparently, with many technical arguments about its placement on the color wheel.
+It is a hot topic (sorry 😏), apparently, with many technical arguments about its placement on the colour wheel.
 It’s enough to make your head spin.
 (Sorry again 😏)

-Ultimately, I decided since Ultramarine blue has a slight reddish/purple/violet bias it would fit the warm blue definition for the purposes of mixing greens.
+Ultimately, I decided that since Ultramarine blue has a slight reddish/purple/violet bias, it would fit the warm blue definition for the purposes of mixing greens.

-Ultimately, it doesn’t matter how you classify any color as long as it fits into your color palette and you get the mix you want.
+Ultimately, it doesn’t matter how you classify any colour as long as it fits into your colour palette and you get the mix you want.

 I hope these tips and explanations are helpful to you.
-Have fun mixing the various colors and creating your favorite mixes.
+Have fun mixing the various colours and creating your favourite mixes.

 If you have any questions or ideas, please leave them in the comments below.
 Don’t forget to check out my Facebook page and our Trembeling Art Creative Corner Facebook group. 😊